teskola/marketplace/README.md

 1. User Authentication  :   16 points
 - User registration and login functionality works as expected (8 points)
 - User session management is implemented properly (4 points)
+- User authentication is secure, e.g validations, tokens, using password hashes (4 points)

-2. Listing Creation :   9 points
+2. Listing Creation :  11 points
 - Users can create new listings with all required information (6 points)
 - Users can edit or delete their own listings (3 points)
+- Listing creation is secure, e.g validations (2 points)

 3. Listing Viewing and Searching  :   18 points
 - Users can view all listings (8 points)